Hilton’s Waldorf Astoria to debut in Las Vegas

 The property is part of a complex that includes the Aria casino-resort, Vdara hotel, Veer Towers condominiums and an upscale shopping mall.

-The Mandarin Oriental’s management agreement was cancelled as a result of the property’s sale.
+The Mandarin Oriental’s management agreement was canceled as a result of the property’s sale.
 Under that brand, the hotel featured a strong Asian flair, which Hilton intends to change over time.

 “First and foremost, what we want when you arrive into our hotels is to have a real sense of place,” Michael said.
 “I think if you arrive to our hotel and you don’t get a sense of geography or location, I think we’ve probably failed to meet the luxury guest expectation.”